hosinosora/mkcert/README.md

 	-csr CSR
 	    Generate a certificate based on the supplied CSR.
 Conflicts with all other flags and arguments except -install and -cert-file.

+        -days INT
+		Generate a certificate valid for the specified number of days.
+		The default is 810, which is just under the macOS/iOS limit of 825.
 ```

 > **Note:** You _must_ place these options before the domain names list.